|Quick Facts: Food Preparation Workers|

 |Short-term on-the-job training|

 Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as cafeterias, grocery stores, hospitals, and schools.
 They often work early mornings, late evenings, weekends, or holidays.
-About half worked part time in 2016.
+Many food preparation workers work part time.

 Food preparation workers learn through short-term on-the-job training, usually lasting several weeks.
 No formal education or previous work experience is required.

-Employment of food preparation workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of food preparation workers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
 Job prospects are expected to be very good because of the need to replace workers who leave the occupation every year.

 Explore resources for employment and wages by state and area for food preparation workers.